LSLeClercq/ABCal/README.md

 Result: Not Normal
 ```
 (* p-value<0.05, ** p-value<0.02, *** p-value<0.01)

+##### Option b) QQ Plot:

+- Plots the theoretical quantile distributions to the sample quantile distribution.

+- If blue values fall on red line they follow a normal distribution, if blue values fall on a horizontal line they are evenly distributed.

+##### Option c) Histogram:

+- Plots the bias estimates by count as a histogram to verify clustering or a possible bell shaped distribution (normal distribution).

 #### d) Get upper/lower quartiles of Author bias (STEP 4)
 - Takes output from STEP 2 as input file and writes a new file 'Quantiles.txt' that contains the lower 3rd, middle, and upper 3rd of the normalised bias values